Mr. Arsenic

 Mr. Arsenic is a 30-minute American anthology television series featuring stories that provided detailed information on crimes and criminals from current headlines.
-It was hosted by Buron Turkus, author of Murder, Inc., The Story of the Syndicate.
-A total of eight episodes aired on the ABC from May 8, 1952 to June 27, 1952.
+It was hosted by Burton Turkus, author of Murder, Inc., The Story of the Syndicate.
+A total of eight episodes aired on the ABC network.
+It aired on Thursdays at 9:00 p.m., from May 8, 1952, to June 26, 1952.